legalese/legalese.github.io/doc/lawyers.md

 ## Time-sensitive
 * [Summer School on Law and Logic](https://lawandlogic.org/) from 10 to 15 July 2017 at European University Institute (Florence, Italy).
-* [http://school.grammaticalframework.org/2017/](GrammaticalFramework SummerSchool) on 14th–25th August 2017
+* [GrammaticalFramework SummerSchool](http://school.grammaticalframework.org/2017/) on 14th–25th August 2017

 ## Why current contract drafting is terrible